Keeping You Our Top Priority

 We understand the importance of privacy and security when transmitting data online.
 Therefore, we have instituted necessary privacy and security policies specifically related to the online banking process.
-The following online practices demonstrate our commitment to maintain your online privacy and security.

 We strongly urge you not to e-mail confidential information (such as social security numbers, account numbers, mother's maiden name, annual income, source of income, etc.) to us.
 Because an e-mail response back to you will not be secure, we do not include confidential account information in an e-mail response.
 You may also contact us by phone, mail, or by visiting any bank location.

 You can help us to safeguard your information.
 We suggest you take the following steps:

 - Do not share your Password or User ID with anyone.